Enterprise AI Vendor Evaluation: Designing Structured Scorecards

 Enterprise AI vendor selection involves significant commitment: financially, operationally, and strategically.
 Organisations that make this decision through unstructured discussion are not exercising procurement discipline.
 They are making a high-cost, high-risk decision on presentation quality rather than evidence.

 A scorecard does not remove judgement from vendor selection.
 It structures where judgement is applied.
-The judgement calls — what to weight, what thresholds to set, how to interpret reference feedback — are all human decisions.
+The judgement calls, including what to weight, what thresholds to set, and how to interpret reference feedback, are all human decisions.
 The scorecard ensures those decisions are made before vendor influence has an opportunity to shape them.

 This article provides general commercial and procurement commentary only and does not constitute legal, financial, or professional advice.